aHaugl/OV_Orbit_BLE_Course/README.md

 	};
 ```

-As mentioned, we don't want to change anything inside this file, because those changes will stick to all other projects that are using the same board file.
+As mentioned in the `overlay files` section , we don't want to change anything inside this file, because those changes will stick to all other projects that are using the same board file.
 This is why we want to do the changes in our overlay file.
 Unfortunately, the pin number is not set here directly.
 It is set in &pwm0 inside pwm_led0.
 But since the default configuration for pwm_led0 is PWM_POLARITY_INVERTED, and we want to change that as well, we need to add the pwmleds snippet to our overlay file as well.
 Let us start by adding a pwmleds snippet to our `nrf52840dk_nrf52840.overlay` file.
 This will overwrite the default settings from the .dts file.

 ```C